“DRaaS” Disaster Recovery as a Service

 How Does DRaaS Work?

-DRaaS requires two additional elements to be set up within the Acronis cloud:
+DRaaS requires two additional elements to be set up within Acronis cloud:

 • A second copy of the image backup is “in position” and ready for use by the cloud servers

-The diagrams illustrates normal operation shows how the network is reconfigured when a server is lost.
+The diagrams illustrate normal operations and how the network is reconfigured when a server is lost.

-In the event of a disaster, we activate the cloud servers and sever the connections to the primary servers (assuming the disaster hasn’t already accomplished this second step!)
-The routing policies are preconfigured to automatically reroute all connections to the cloud servers in the event that the primary servers can’t be reached.
+In a disaster, we activate cloud servers and sever connections to the primary servers (assuming the disaster hasn’t already accomplished this second step!).
+The routing policies are preconfigured to automatically reroute all connections to the cloud servers if the primary servers can’t be reached.

 How Do I Know My Data Is Secure?

 Your data is always encrypted before it leaves your location and remains encrypted until it is needed.
-In the event of a cloud spin-up your data is decrypted and scanned for any malware.
+In the event of a cloud spin-up, your data is decrypted and scanned for any malware.
 In particular, it is checking for inactivated ransomware that is hiding for future exploitation.
-In the event that a particular image is unusable, the system will be reverted to the last clean image (see “RPO” below).
+If a particular image is unusable, the system will be reverted to the last clean image (see “RPO” below).
 Once the cloud server is spun up it is connected to your location by an encrypted tunnel.

 How Do I Know It Will Work When Needed?

-At PCG we believe that no backup solution can be depended on unless it is regularly and thoroughly tested.
-Our standard for DRaaS is to test every four months, and for you – or your designee – to be part of the test by confirming that access to key applications behaves as expected.
-And as your MSP, whenever we make changes with the potential to impact your DRaaS we take additional steps to ensure that it will operate as required.
+No backup solution is dependable unless it is thoroughly tested regularly.
+Our standard is every four months, unless you or a designee are part of the test and can confirm that access to key applications behaves as expected.
+As your MSP, whenever we make changes with the potential to impact DRaaS, we take additional steps to ensure that it will operate as required.

 RPO stands for “Recovery Point Objective.”
 Our backup system creates a full cloud backup after each business day, and in many cases this is the image that would be spun up following a disaster.
 However, in the event that the latest version is corrupted (most likely through some form of criminal activity) we maintain multiple recovery points.
 Our standard is for cloud RPOs to span at least three months, with longer periods also available.